 For Seniors: Connect a Wireless Printer to Your Laptop

-This transmitter is a small device about the size of a flash storage drive that transmits a signal to your printer.
+To use a Bluetooth-based wireless printer, you may have to connect a Bluetooth transmitter to a USB port on your laptop.
+This transmitter is a small device about the size of a stick of gum that transmits a signal to your printer.
 If you have a Wi-Fi–enabled laptop, you can skip this step.

 The Add a Printer wizard walks you through the process of pairing your laptop and printer; you may need a passcode (provided with your printer) for this.

-Once you’ve installed the printer, you should be able to print just as you would with any other kind of printer, but without the hassle of extra wires littering your desk.
+After you’ve installed the printer, you should be able to print just as you would with any other kind of printer, but without the hassle of extra wires littering your desk.

 If you run into a problem, check your wireless printer’s instructions for help.